Cxlys/ZooRepoApp/README.md

 - You can add new animals with a name and age
 - Navigate menus of the application using keyboard input
 - Strong separation of concerns (Zoo, ZooRepository, Animal, Pen) etc. grouped into clean interfaces (IMenuable, IListlike)
+- Tou can save your data using a seamless saving I/O system with customisable file names

 ## Tech Stack
 - **Language**: C# (.NET 8)